Shoulder Pain | Is it Frozen Shoulder or Shoulder Bursitis?

 • No clear mechanism of injury

-• Difficulty sleeping due to night pain, can’t find a comfortable position
+• Difficulty sleeping due to night pain

 Shoulder bursitis symptoms are: